Color space

 After we adjusted tone curves and white balance as far as we could in the RAW format converter it's time to place the image in a suitable working color space.
 As we see in the illustrations fig.11 (look at them on a screen, on regular office paper printouts it is not sure that you can see clearly) in Adobe RGB there is almost no tones to be seen in the shadow parts and makes them difficult to adjust with increased contrast, this is because the gamma curve flattens out markedly in them darkest parts.
 A working color space such as DCam3 has a better tonal distribution over the entire curve and opens up the shadow parts significantly.

-Odensbacken september 2024
+Odensbacken oktober 2024

 Jan Lindahl